 And then?
-Then we became fans of skinny jeans and found how they could work for our individual body and how to style them with things in our closet.
+Then we became fans of skinny jeans and found how they could work for our individual bodies and how to style them with things in our closets.

 The same now holds true with any new trend that surfaces.
 It looks strange to our brains because we haven’t seen them much and we tend to automatically think they won’t work.